ZhenjaMax/BBG-Translator-tools/README.md

 # BBG-Translator-tools
 This repository contains tutorial for BBG Translators to make their work easier and faster.
 You need to read these chapters before translating stuff.
+#
 ### [Chapter I: XML file basics.](https://github.com/ZhenjaMax/BBG-Translator-tools/tree/main/tutorial/1-XML.md)
-What XML is and its syntax (briefly).
+What XML is and its syntax (briefly) and software to work with it.
 #
 ### [Chapter II: Writing XML language file and Civilization VI game.](https://github.com/ZhenjaMax/BBG-Translator-tools/tree/main/tutorial/2-XML-civ6.md)
 How to add/edit/delete translations correctly, check syntax or testing your completed XML language file.